robinhood/faust/docs/userguide/agents.rst

 Async Function Callback
-    Async functions can also be used, in this case the async function will be awaiated by the agent:
+    Async functions can also be used, in this case the async function will be :keyword:`await`-ed by the agent:

     .. sourcecode:: python

         async def mysink(value):
             print(f'AGENT YIELD: {value!r}')
-            # This will force the agent instance that yielded this value
+            # OBS This will force the agent instance that yielded this value
             # to sleep for 1.0 second before continuing on the next event
             # in the stream.
             await asyncio.sleep(1)